-NTMA Business Unit Business Goals to meet our mandates Performance Measures will include NewERA Provide corporate finance and governance advice to relevant Ministers: regarding the financial performance of the designated commercial state bodies ('CSBs') and other entities as requested so that their financial performance is optimised from a shareholder perspective; to support Government policy decision-making around investment in NewERA sectors; and on the disposal or restructuring of State assets, so that the State achieves optimal value with regard to its investments.
-Annual Portfolio Report completed to facilitate reporting and monitoring of financial performance of CSB companies in line with Shareholder Expectation Letters.
+NTMA Business Unit Business Goals to meet our mandates Performance Measures will include National Development Finance Agency Deliver major capital projects, both PPP and non-PPP and provide contract management and advisory support services to Government departments and agencies so that all projects referred to NDFA are delivered in the optimal manner to achieve VFM.
+Project and operational deliverables in line with agreed client and regulatory parameters.
+No successful legal challenges.
+NewERA Provide corporate finance and governance advice to relevant Ministers: regarding the financial performance of designated commercial state bodies ('CSBs') and other entities as requested in the context of agreed financial targets which have taken account of shareholder objectives; to support Government policy decision-making around investment in NewERA sectors; and on the disposal or restructuring of State assets, to facilitate the State in achieving its financial objectives on its portfolio of investments.
+Annual Portfolio Report completed to facilitate reporting and monitoring of financial performance of CSB companies in line with Shareholder Expectation Framework.
 All CSB commercial proposals requiring Ministerial consent or approval reviewed and NewERA advice provided to relevant Minister within agreed timeframes.
 Post-project reviews for significant CSB capital projects.
-Develop proposals to enable investment in key NewERA sectors to support economic activity and employment.
+Proposals developed to enable investment in key NewERA sectors to support economic activity and employment.
 State Claims Agency Manage delegated claims and the accompanying litigation to a best practice standard so as to ensure that the State's liability in relation to such claims and the attached legal costs are contained at the lowest achievable level.
 Advise and assist State Authorities, including hospitals and health enterprises, on the management of litigation risks associated with all classes of claims to a best practice standard to minimise the liabilities of the State and minimise the incidence of claims.
-Claims' transaction costs each year, less recoveries, to be less than the external actuarially projected budgets for the various schemes for that year.
+Variance against external, actuarially projected budget.
+Actual cost to be less than projected cost.
 Plaintiff legal cost savings across all portfolios to be not less than 25%.
 Resolved claims to active claims ratio equal to or exceeds 20%.
 Legal Cost Unit savings across all legal cost claims to be not less than 30%.
 Reduction in the number and cost of claims, in areas relating to specific risk management initiatives, over a three year period (excluding claims in respect of adverse events which occurred prior to that period).
 Mass/class actions, where possible, predicted and contained.